karimosman181/GoLB/README.md

 # GoLB

-developing a load balancer from scratch
+developing a Round‑robin load balancer from scratch